Thank you to everyone who attended a Summer University 2023

 Whether you’ve never engaged with the subject before, or have always been curious about art history, Summer University enables attendees to engage with art collections, academics and current History of Art topics, to enrich their understanding of this exciting discipline.

-For 2023, The Courtauld will be running two Summer Universities, one in-person (Art and London) and one online (Art and Identity).
-You can find more information about each of these Summer University programmes below.
+For 2023, The Courtauld ran two Summer Universities, one in-person (Art and London) and one online (Art and Identity).
+You can find more information about these Summer University programmes which took place below.

 Summer University – Art and Identity (online)